OpenVPN/openvpn-gui/README.rst

     2: Force nested menu

+management_port_offset
+    The management interface port is chosen as this offset plus a connection specific index.
+    Allowed values: 1 to 61000, defaults to 25340.

 All of these registry options are also available as cmd-line options.
 Use "openvpn-gui --help" for more info about cmd-line options.